Ignite-Laboratories/JanOS/readme.md

 Welcome to JanOS - a chrono-neurological ecosystem!

+Currently, the concept is centered around the idea of intelligent algorithms I call ARWENs that are simply _creating_.
+As I evolve it, the project will evolve into something more and more complicated.
+This all initially started while exploring a form of binary synthesis which required a shift of thinking about how we currently execute computation.
+This then morphed into a neurological impulse engine, which is where I currently am exploring!

 ## What's ARWEN?

 Abstractly, an ARWEN is any Autonomous Robot With Ethical Navigation.
 An algorithm is an ARWEN, a large language model